uk-gov-mirror/hmcts.probate-frontend/README.md

 To complete an end to end journey on the application locally without building the other services, you can run the following command which utilises stubs to mimic certain actions carried out during an end to end journey:

-`$ npm start & npm run submit-stub & npm run persistence-stub & npm run business-stub & npm run payment-stub`
+`$ yarn start & yarn submit-stub & yarn persistence-stub & yarn business-stub & yarn payment-stub`

 As before, the application can be completed locally at [https://localhost:3000](https://localhost:3000).